ouspg/CompSec/Lab1_Fuzzing/README.md

 -----|:---:|-----------|
 Task 1 | | Mutated test case generation with Radamsa Task 2 | 2 | Analyzing a C-program with AddressSanitizer, fuzztesting with AFL
-Task 3 | 3 | Library fuzzing and creating your own small C-program and fuzztesting it Task 4 | 4/5 | Contribute to an existing open-source project.
+Task 3 | 3 | Creating your own small C-program and fuzztesting it
+Task 4 | 4 | Library fuzzing
+Task 5 | 5 | Contribute to an existing open-source project.
 Set up a fuzzer and report findings.

 Grade 1 can be acquired by doing lecture questionnaires from the corresponding lecture.
 </details>